This post may contain affiliate links. Please read our disclosure policy.

-This Greek pasta salad embodies a virtual party in your mouth with all the different textures and flavors married gently together to present a prodigy of yummy deliciousness.
+This pasta salad embodies a virtual party in your mouth, with all the different textures and flavors gently combined to create a masterpiece of deliciousness.
 Fans of Greek fare and pasta salad enthusiasts alike seem to find this recipe irresistible.
 Here are some other reasons why I absolutely love this salad:

 - Incredible flavor